alexntelifilippidis/DispatchDataETL/README.md

 ├── .github                     # Directory for GitHub actions │   └── workflows               # Directory for GitHub actions workflows
-├── source                      # Directory where all your source code exists │   ├── etl_process             # Directory for all etl classes
+├── source                      # Directory where all your source code exists │   ├── docs                    # Directory that created from sphinx and manages the html doc that exists in github │   ├── etl_process             # Directory for all etl classes │   ├── config.py               # Config file for the source code │   └── main.py                 # The running file
-│   ├── config.py               # Config file for the source code
+├── tests                       # Directory for all tests │   ├── sql_scripts             # Directory init sql script for test db
-│   └── main.py                 # The running file
+│   ├── test_data               # Directory with test data for the tests
-├── tests                       # Directory for all tests │   ├── unit                    # Directory for unit tests
+│   ├── unit                    # Directory for unit tests
 │   └── integration             # Directory for integration tests
 ├── .gitignore                  # File for ignoring files in git